microsoft/genaiscript/docs/src/content/docs/reference/scripts/csv.md

 const csvString = CSV.stringify(rows)
 ```

-### `markdownify`

-The `markdownify` method converts an array of objects into a markdown table.
+The `markdownify` method converts an array of objects into a Markdown table.
 This encoding is more efficient with LLM tokenizers.

 ```js "CSV.markdownify"
 const md = CSV.markdownify(rows)